 The benefits of exercising/being active when trying to conceive

-Exercise/being active can boost your fertility (the ability to get pregnant).
-Women who do regular, moderate exercise get pregnant quicker than women who don’t exercise regularly.
+Staying active can improve your fertility and help you get pregnant.
+Women and birthing people who do regular, moderate exercise get pregnant quicker than those who do not exercise regularly.

 - raise your heart rate